grafana/tempo/docs/tempo/website/configuration/multitenancy.md

 ---
-title: Multitenancy
+title: Multi-tenancy
 weight: 6
 ---
+## Multi-tenancy

-Tempo is a multitenant distributed tracing backend.
-It supports multitenancy through the use of a header: `X-Scope-OrgID`.
-This guide details how to setup multitenancy.
+Tempo is a multi-tenant distributed tracing backend.
+It supports multi-tenancy through the use of a header: `X-Scope-OrgID`.

-## Multitenancy
+This guide details how to setup multi-tenancy.

-If you're interested in setting up multitenancy, please consult the [multitenant example](https://github.com/grafana/tempo/tree/main/example/docker-compose/otel-collector-multitenant) in the repo.
-This example uses the following settings to achieve multitenancy in Tempo:
+If you're interested in setting up multi-tenancy, please consult the [multi-tenant example](https://github.com/grafana/tempo/tree/main/example/docker-compose/otel-collector-multitenant) in the repo.
+This example uses the following settings to achieve multi-tenancy in Tempo.

-- Configure the OTEL Collector to attach the X-Scope-OrgID header on push:
+1 Configure the OTEL Collector to attach the X-Scope-OrgID header on push:
 ```
 exporters:
   otlp: